Big-RATT/Roblox-2-Rojo/README.md

 4. Click "Convert to Rojo Project"
 5. Your Rojo project will be generated with all scripts, GUIs, and RemoteEvents!

+## Antivirus False Positives

+### Why does my antivirus flag this as a virus?

+This application may trigger false positive detections from antivirus software.
+This is a common issue with Python applications packaged into executables using tools like PyInstaller or similar bundlers.
+Here's why:

+**Common Reasons for False Positives:**

+1. **Unsigned Executable**: The Windows/Mac executable is not digitally signed with an expensive code signing certificate, which makes antivirus software suspicious

+2. **PyInstaller/Bundler Signatures**: Packaging tools like PyInstaller are commonly used by both legitimate software and malware, so antivirus heuristics flag them as potentially dangerous

+3. **Lune Auto-Installation**: The application automatically downloads and installs Lune runtime if not found, which involves:
+   - Downloading executables from the internet
+   - Writing to your home directory (`~/.rblx2rojo/lune`)
+   - Making files executable

+   These behaviors are legitimate but can trigger heuristic-based detection

+4. **Low Distribution Numbers**: Newly released versions haven't been analyzed by enough antivirus vendors to be whitelisted

+### Is this software safe?

+Yes!
+This is completely open-source software.
+You can:

+- **Review the source code**: All code is available in this repository
+- **Build it yourself**: Run from source with `python3 main.py` instead of using the executable

 ## Limitations

 - Requires Lune to be installed